joohyeon/ctakes-installation/README.md

 * Click bin\runctakesCVD.bat
 * CAS Visual Debugger (CVD) will popup.
 Then click Run > Load AE in the menu.
 You need to load an analysis engine first.
 * Select AggregatePlaintextProcessor.xml under desc\ctakes-clinical-pipeline\desc\anaysis_engine.
-* Then copy below and paste it to the CVD Text field.
+* Then copy below example from cTAKES User Guide website, and paste it to the CVD Text field.
 ```
 Dr. Nutritious Medical Nutrition Therapy for Hyperlipidemia Referral from: Julie Tester, RD, LD, CNSD Phone contact: (555) 555-1212 Height: 144 cm Current Weight: 45 kg Date of current weight: 02-29-2001 Admit Weight: 53 kg BMI: 18 kg/m2 Diet: General Daily Calorie needs (kcals): 1500 calories, assessed as HB + 20% for activity.
 Daily Protein needs: 40 grams, assessed as 1.0 g/kg.
 Pt has been on a 3-day calorie count and has had an average intake of 1100 calories.
 She was instructed to drink 2-3 cans of liquid supplement to help promote weight gain.
 She agrees with the plan and has my number for further assessment.
 May want a Resting Metabolic Rate as well.
 She takes an aspirin a day for knee pain.
 ```